rickbarretto-edu/vitae/GUIDE.md

 5. Profile: Click the profile to export it to Lucy Lattes
 6. External Profile: Open the researcher’s profile on Lattes, or Orcid if available

+Additional navigation:
+* A Load More” button appears at the bottom of the page to load more results.
+* A “Go to Top” button appears on the right side.
-There is also a button at the bottom of the page to request more researchers.
-A “go to top” button will appear on your right, and on the left, a button to go back to the previous page.
+* A “Back” button appears on the left to return to the previous page.

 ## FAQ

-### Q: Why in Portuguese
+### **Q:** Why in Portuguese

-This application was made for Brazilian users which speaks Portuguese natively.
-I honest don't expect English speaker users to be using this, but if there are any, let us know to add support for it.
+**A:** This application was developed primarily for Brazilian users, whose native language is Portuguese.
+If there is demand from English-speaking users, we may add full English support in a future release.

-### Q: Vitae keeps running even after closing it
+### **Q:** Vitae keeps running even after closing it

-For some reason when the window is closed the backend still runs on the compiled version of this application.
-If this still, just kill it from the Task Manager by searching for `vitae.exe`.
+**A:** For the compiled version, the backend may continue running in the background after the window is closed.
+If this happens, open Windows' **Task Manager**, search for `vitae.exe`, and end the process manually.